 Choosing Breakpoints Strategically

-Performance Optimization in Responsive Design
+Performance Optimisation in Responsive Design

 Lazy Loading Images and Videos

-Minimizing Resource Use
+Minimising Resource Use

 Testing Responsive Designs